pyne/pyne/docs/theorymanual/decay.rst

 If :math:`k_i` are computed at run time then the this expression results in much more computational effort that than the original Bateman equations since :math:`\gamma/\lambda_C` are brought into the summation.
-However, when :math:`k_i` are precaluclated, many floating point operations are saved by avoiding explicitly computing :math:`c_i`.
+However, when :math:`k_i` are pre-caluclated, many floating point operations are saved by avoiding explicitly computing :math:`c_i`.

 The second strategy is to note that computers are much better at dealing with powers of 2 then then any other base, even :math:`e`.
 Thus the ``exp2(x)`` function, or :math:`2^x`,